 Location: 1601 Elm Street, Dallas, TX 75202

-One of my favorite places to take pictures in Dallas is at the Chapel of Thanksgiving.
-This chapel is in the center of all the action in Downtown Dallas.
-The chapel’s interior is absolutely stunning and has a winding stained glass window that leads to the top.
+The Chapel of Thanksgiving is one of my favorite places to take pictures in Dallas, it’s in the center of all the action.
+Inside the chapel has a winding stained glass window that interior is absolutely stunning.

-To get inside the chapel walk up the stairs that lead to the mini bridge outside.
-Photos are allowed, but be respectful and quiet for those praying inside.
-I know you’re an adult, just use your judgment if it’s appropriate to take any photos at the moment.
+Getting inside can be tricky, but walk up the stairs that lead to the mini bridge outside.
+Photos are allowed, but be respectful and quiet if anyone is praying inside.

-Doors of the Chapel of Thanksgiving are open everyday from 11am-3pm.
-There isn’t an admission fee and best time to go would be when it opens.
+Doors of the Chapel of Thanksgiving are open every day from 11 am-3 pm.
+There isn’t an admission fee and the best time to go would be when it opens.